bryanfagan/Cm_Cache_Backend_Redis/README.md

    automatic cleaning is not enabled.
 The best solution is to run a cron job which does the garbage collection.
    (See "Example Garbage Collection Script" below.)
  - Compression will have additional CPU overhead but may be worth it for memory savings and reduced traffic.
    For high-latency networks it may even improve performance.
-Use the [Magento Cache Benchmark](https://github.com/colinmollenhour/magento-cache-benchmark) to analyze your real-world compression performance and test your system's performance with different compression libraries.
    - gzip — Slowest but highest compression.
 Most likely you will not want to use above level 1 compression.
    - lzf — Fastest compress, fast decompress.
 Install: `sudo pecl install lzf`
    - snappy — Fastest decompress, fast compress.
 Download and install: [snappy](http://code.google.com/p/snappy/) and [php-snappy](http://code.google.com/p/php-snappy/)